Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Matrix-infinite-product-form solutions for block-Hessenberg Markov chains

-Combining this with (\ref{eqn-(n_s)pi_{0,l}}) and (\ref{eqn-(n_s)pi_{0,l}-02}) yields the MIP-form solution of $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$ in the lower block-Hessenberg case, which is summarized in the following theorem. \begin{thm} Suppose that the ergodic generator $\vc{Q}$ is in lower block-Hessenberg form (\ref{defn-Q-lower}).
-If Assumption~\ref{assumpt-f-drift} holds, then
+Combining this with (\ref{eqn-(n_s)pi_{0,l}}) and (\ref{eqn-(n_s)pi_{0,l}-02}) yields the (single-limit) MIP-form solution of $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$ in the lower block-Hessenberg case, which is summarized in the following theorem. \begin{thm}[MIP-form solution] Suppose that the ergodic generator $\vc{Q}$ is in lower block-Hessenberg form (\ref{defn-Q-lower}).
+If Assumption~\ref{assumpt-1} holds, then

 or equivalently,

 \end{thm}